• Home

 Picking a Preserving Liquid

 You can preserve peaches in a sugar syrup, honey syrup, apple juice, white grape juice, or plain water.
-Canning fruit in a syrup helps to preserve the flavor, shape, and color.
+Canning fruit in a syrup helps to preserve the flavor, shape, color, and improves the overall shelf life of the peaches.
 I use a very light sugar syrup in this recipe, but feel free to substitute any of these options:

 Syrup for 9 Pints:

-• Light Honey: 7 cups water and 1/2 cups mild honey
+• Light Honey: 7 cups water and 1/2 cup mild honey

 If you are new to canning or haven’t canned in a while, it may be helpful to review this article on water bath canning at the National Center for Home Food Preservation website.